Register for upcoming events, discover previous events and download materials.

-Here you can find out what events we have coming up and book your place.
-These include training workshops and webinars for new and experienced CLS data users, academic conferences, and briefings aimed at policymakers.
+On this page you can find out what events we have coming up and book your place.

 As part of the 2018 ESRC Festival of Social Science, we showcased the latest findings on young people and their career aspirations using evidence from MCS and Next Steps.

 In this professorial lecture, Professor Alissa Goodman spoke about her research on inequalities, showing how both cross-sectional and longitudinal data are being used to illuminate and address some of the major social and policy questions of our time.
 A video of Alissa’s lecture is available to view in the event page.

 As part of the 2018 Festival of Culture, Professor Alissa Goodman presented a session exploring the extent to which the language of 11-year-olds can foretell their future.
 The slides from this seminar are available on the event page.